Core Methods

 import {subscriptionStatusIOS} from 'react-native-iap';

-const statuses = await subscriptionStatusIOS(sku);
+const statuses = await subscriptionStatusIOS('your_sub_sku');

 Returns: Promise<SubscriptionStatusIOS[]>